deklund76/COVID-Factor-Analysis-Framework/MLmodel.md

 1. Provides importances of features

-2. Variance is reduced by introducing randomness with replacement which improves the model's fit sometimes a slight increase in bias may occur
+2. Variance is reduced by introducing randomness with replacement which improves the model's fit

 3. Datasets are sufficiently large for this approach